Getah virus: Genome

 Getah virus has a positive-sense single stranded RNA genome.
 According to Baltimore Classification System, this virus is in Group IV.

 The virus appears to have evolved about 1872 (95% range: 1773 - 1942) and has diverged into four lineages.

-Transmission & infection
+Transmission and infection

 The virus is transmitted by mosquitoes, specifically those in the Aedes and Culex genera.
 It is also transmitted between horses through aerosols or direct nasal contact, though this seems unlikely since a large portion of virus particles are necessary for transmission and are found in lower numbers in nasal secretions.

 In horses, the virus causes fever, rash, edema of the hind legs, and swelling of the lymph nodes.
 In inoculated horses, the symptoms manifested themselves beginning 2–4 days post infection.
 In pigs, the virus causes miscarriage; symptoms occurred 1–3 days after experimental infection.
 Though the virus does not produce illness in humans, neutralizing antibodies have been identified within humans.